Timvrakas/ASSU-LegalDiff/constitution.md

         4. To call witnesses before the judicial body and to confront any other witnesses before the judicial body.
         5. To be assured that, unless the defendant asks for an open hearing, any matters of facts which would tend to identify the person or persons involved in a case would be kept confidential.
         6. To have an open hearing.
+        1. To Get Crazy (Note: the numbering in the markdown can be wrong, it will re-number!)
         7. To request that any member of the judicial body be disqualified because of prejudice.
         8. To be informed of the above rights by proper summons.
         9. To be considered innocent until proven guilty beyond a reasonable doubt.